-Hanlong Group operates across a large number of industry sectors throughout China including mining, energy, pharmaceuticals, high technology, food and beverage, industrial chemicals, infrastructure development, tourism development and real estate.
+Hanlong Group operates across a large number of industry sectors throughout Operates across a large number of sectors China including mining, energy, pharmaceuticals, high technology, food and industrial chemicals, infrastructure development, beverage. tourism development and real estate.

 Within Hanlong Group are two listed companies, Hongda Group, listed on the Shanghai stock exchange with a market capitalisation of Rmb16.7bn and Jinlu Group, which is listed on the Shenzhen stock exchange with a market capitalisation of Rmb3bn.